 You’ll want to check your homeowner's insurance policy to see whether a palm tree falling onto your home constitutes an insurance claim.
 Either way, you’ll want to ensure your policy offers coverage for palm tree removal costs.

-Handy homeowners can tackle removing palm trees that are 15 feet tall or less.
-You’ll need the proper equipment—such as a chainsaw and ropes, but you’ll save on the labor costs.
-For palm trees taller than 15 feet, we recommend hiring a palm tree expert near you.
-Palm tree pros have the knowledge, experience, and tools to do the job correctly and safely.
-They can also assist with planting a new palm tree (or other type of tree) in its place.
+While handy homeowners might tackle the removal of palm trees that are 15 feet tall or less, we recommend hiring a palm tree expert near you for anything larger.
+Pros have the knowledge, experience, and tools to do the job correctly and safely.
+They can also assist with planting a new palm tree (or another type of tree) in its place.

 Don’t forget to budget for the cost of these additional palm tree removal services.